 FOR IMMEDIATE RELEASE

-For 13 years 1st Financial has awarded a $1000 scholarship to a graduating high school student to be used at the college or university of their choice.
+For 14 years 1st Financial has awarded a $1000 scholarship to a graduating high school student to be used at the college or university of their choice.
 The Horizon scholarship is given to a student who is a member at 1st Financial with an exceptional academic history and evidence of a strong presence in their school and community.
 The applicants are also asked to write a short essay concerning how credit unions are a better choice for consumers.
-This year the Horizon Scholarship was awarded to Shannon White, a graduating high school senior from Orchard Farm high school and 1st Financial Federal Credit Union member.
-Shannon plans to attend Drake University this year with an anticipated focus in neuroscience and biology.
+This year the Horizon Scholarship was awarded to Melanie Moore, a graduating high school senior from Hazelwood West high school and 1st Financial Federal Credit Union member.
+Melanie plans to attend Missouri University of Science and Technology this year with an anticipated focus in Ceramic Engineering.

-Frank Nelson, CEO and President of 1st Financial Federal Credit Union recently said,”Supporting college students today helps build future leaders of business for tomorrow.
+Mary Jo Garofalo, Chief Operations Officer of 1st Financial Federal Credit Union recently said, “Supporting college students today helps build future leaders of business for tomorrow.
 As a credit union, we feel strongly about financial education and literacy.”
 1st Financial Federal Credit Union utilizes many tools, such as the StepOne Checking and Savings account, specifically for teens, to stress the education of managing money.
 Empowering and cultivating young adults with financial education is merely the first step in ensuring that they are able to make sound and valuable financial decisions as they mature into adulthood.

 About 1st Financial Federal Credit Union